 DC: So this is a different way of viewing psychiatric disorders—not matching up a patient with a diagnosis, but spending more time understanding the patient as a person.

 Shedler: Yes.
 It is rarely helpful to move from a psychiatric diagnosis to a treatment decision—as many practitioners are now trained to do—without understanding the meaning of the person’s difficulties and their larger psychological context.
 It would be more helpful to think of depression, for example, not as a disease but as the emotional equivalent of fever.
-Fever is a nonspecific response to a wide range of underlying conditions, from the common cold to leukemia.
-Diagnosis does not end with taking the patient’s temperature.
+Fever is a nonspecific response to a wide range of underlying conditions, from the common cold to Ebola.
+Diagnosis does not end with taking a patient’s temperature.
 Depression is likewise a nonspecific response to a wide range of underlying difficulties.
-To help our patients, we must address the causes of the "fever."
+To help our patients, we need to treat the causes of the "fever."

 DC: Can you give us an example of this principle in action?

-He had been on one medication after another, and he had been through an alphabet soup of brief “evidence-based” psychotherapies (“alphabet soup” because these therapies are all known by three- or four-letter acronyms).
-But he couldn’t say anything about what he learned about himself in any of those therapies, nor could he say anything meaningful about his relationship with any therapist.
+He had been on one medication after another, and he had been through an alphabet soup of brief “evidence-based” psychotherapies (“alphabet soup” because the therapies are all known by three- or four-letter acronyms).
+But he couldn’t say anything about what he learned about himself in any of these therapies, nor could he say anything meaningful about his relationship with any therapist.

 DC: But this patient thought he had spent years in therapy.
 So, as psychiatrists, how do we determine whether a person has had a real robust trial of therapy?